socalledsound/nu-scripts/week1/01-intros/w1-v-01-welcome to course.md

 [SC]

 [VO]
-We'll build a large, professional-grade application that will challenge your skills and introduce you to many of the most useful tools and techniques in the React ecosystem.
+We'll build a large, professional application that will challenge your skills and introduce you to many of the most useful tools and techniques in the React ecosystem.

 [SC]
 REACTSTRAP